mepley1/flask-str-gen/README.md

-Simple random string generator as a Flask app.
+A simple random string generator as a Flask app.

 To use locally: